oracle/docker-images/OracleDatabase/SingleInstance/FAQ.md

 As you don't have execution rights to it, however, you get the error `Operation not permitted`.

 Run the container with `-v /dev/shm --tmpfs /dev/shm:rw,exec,size=<yoursize>` instead, the important part being the `exec` in `--tmpfs /dev/shm:rw,exec,size=<yoursize>`.
 Also make sure you assign an appropriate size as the default Docker uses is only 64MB.
-1GB and more is recommended.
+Assigning 1GB or  more is recommended.